The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 When the world wearies and society ceases to satisfy, there's always the garden.

-Oh how wearisome the world is, and how the superficiality of friends and family so often seems.
-Can I really give up watching so much TV, and just play bridge once a week, and get stuck into the garden?
+Oh how wearisome the world is and how the superficiality of those around us so often seems.
+Can I really give up watching so much TV, just play bridge once a week and get stuck into the garden?
 Would it bring me Granny's serenity?
 She sometimes called it forest bathing.

 Do I really want to start the green journey?
 Maybe I'll create my own one that is just right for me.